shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 There is no mz tolerance here for the search as the search uses the inferred formula from the EmpCpd which will be determined by the parameters used for construction.

+NOTE: Level 4 annotations are NOT currently generated for singletons since we cannot infer their adducts.

 #### MS1 Annotations - Level 1b

 Goal: generate Level 1b annotations (rt and mz similarity to authentic standards) for the empirical compounds.